Colleges by Location

 Catawba College is known for its strong commitment to student success, with an impressive graduation rate and a high percentage of students being awarded financial aid.
 The college offers a supportive community, with various academic and personal support services available to help students excel in their studies.
 With its focus on liberal arts education combined with experiential learning and student support, Catawba College provides a well-rounded and enriching educational experience.

-Catawba College is a private comprehensive higher education institution located in Salisbury, NC.
-Its campus is 276 acres in size.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 67%.
-The freshman retention rate at Catawba College is 65% and the six-year graduation rate is 52%.
+Located in Salisbury, NC, Catawba College is a private comprehensive higher education institution.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 77%.
+The freshman retention rate at Catawba College is 73% and the six-year graduation rate is 53%.

-For freshmen, the application deadline for this school is August 15.
-Learn more about what Catawba College has to offer based on the most recent data this institution has reported.
+The freshmen application deadline for this school is August 15.
+To find out more about what Catawba College has to offer to its students, read on for the latest data reported by this school.

 Quick Facts